bdlangton/monte-carlo-for-western-states/README.md

 results.

 Note that there could be differences between these results and what Western States publishes.
 It depends on how many simulation runs you do, but also it depends on if the total number of selections changes and whether the preliminary ticket numbers end up changing.

 This does not factor in your odds of getting onto the waitlist, just your odds of getting selected into the original list of starters.
+Western States typically selects 50 people to the waitlist, so add 50 to the `@total_picks` value to account for the waitlist as part of the probability.

 ## Running simulations